VowpalWabbit/vowpal_wabbit/README.md

-A statically linked `vw` executable that is not sensitive to boost version upgrades and can be safely copied between different Linux versions (e.g. even from Ubuntu the Red Hat) can be built and tested with:
+A statically linked `vw` executable that is not sensitive to boost version upgrades and can be safely copied between different Linux versions (e.g. even from Ubuntu to Red-Hat) can be built and tested with:

 ```
 make CXX='clang++ -static' clean vw test     # ignore warnings